Guitar-making

 Classical six-string guitars

-I finish my instruments using natural products only: shellac, gelatine and bee wax.
-And in accordance with an ancestral tradition, not only in lute-, but also in guitar-making, I do NOT varnish my soundboards (except on special request).
+I finish my instruments using natural products only: shellac, bee wax etc. And in accordance with an ancestral tradition, not only in lute-, but also in guitar-making, I do NOT varnish my soundboards (except on special request).

 As one may gather from various sections of this website, I am especially interested in guitars with additional bass-strings, both free-floating, or above the fretboard.
-My new model "Octave" is a result of this particular interest, and was especially designed as an 8-string classical guitar.
-It could be adapted to 7 or 9 strings, but I think it is a great guitar as it is.
+My new model "Octave" is a result of this particular interest, and was especially designed as an eight-string classical guitar.

-The lyre-shaped head - and the distinctive mark of this model -, is equipped with Pegheds(TM), which make tuning nearly as accurate and easy as modern tuning machines.
+The lyre-shaped head - and the distinctive mark of this model -, is equipped with "Pegheds" or "Wittner" pegs, which make tuning nearly as accurate and easy as modern tuning machines.

-The basic price of my baroque model after Koch is 6.000 Euro and that of an 8-string guitar after Anton Stauffer 6.600 Euro, both featuring either custom-made traditional wooden pegs or "Pegheds"(TM), depending on the customer's choice.
-Fancy decorative features or special woods come extra, as does a custom-made hardcase.
+The basic price of my baroque model after Koch is 6.000 Euro and that of an eigth-string guitar after Anton Stauffer 6.600 Euro.
+These prices include a hard-case.
+Custom decorative features or special woods come extra.

 Other models on demand.